-You may wish to consider discussing your concern with a colleague first and you may find it easier to raise the matter if there are two (or more) of you who have the same concern.
+You may wish to consider discussing your concern with a colleague first and you may find it easier to raise the matter if there are two (or more) of you who have the same concerns.
 However please carefully consider the need to maintain confidentiality to protect any potential investigation and prevent those who are the subject of the concern being made aware of it through a third party.
-You can also contact your union or professional body (where applicable) for advice.